Recruitment-Application/IV1201-Recruitment-WebApp/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The react webapp is a webapp for the Recruitment-WebApp API under the same Organisation.
+The react webapp is for the Recruitment-WebApp under the same Organisation.

 ## Used tools